-- Complete What's under Your Feet and Butterfly Count this year (21/22)
+- Complete What's under Your Feet, Big Bird Watch and Butterfly Count this year (21/22)

 - Start Forest Schools

-- Each class has been given a plant to look after.
+- Each class has been given a tomato plant to look after.

-- Y5 have undertaken a Balsalm Bash in Astley Park and we hope we will be able to do this every year, to help protect local species.
+- Y5 have undertaken a Balsam Bash in Astley Park and we hope we will be able to do this every year, to help protect local species.